raspberrypilearning/scratch-3-phrasebook/en/step_9.md

 --- hints ---
 --- hint ---
-First duplicate a sprite with most of the code (French also has most of the flag!), then choose or draw a costume and finally change the language in the sprite's language code blocks.
+First, duplicate a sprite with most of the code (the French flag also looks very similar to the Italian!).
+Then choose or draw a suitable costume, and finally change the language in the sprite's language code blocks.
 --- /hint ---
 --- hint ---
-The code for the new Italian sprite looks like this:
+The code for the new Italian flag sprite looks like this:

 ![Italy sprite](images/italySmall.png)
 ```blocks3